 And because everyone loves this tutorial so much, check out my other free tutorial making Quilted Potholders to make later!

 You have 2 options for this project.
-You can make a block first, like the one shown at the bottom of the photo, or, if you’re in a hurry or just want a simpler project, you can just use a square of any pretty fabric for the front of the potholder (as shown in the potholder at the top of the photo.)
+You can make a block first, like the one with red triangles shown above, or, if you’re in a hurry or just want a simpler project, you can just use a square of any pretty fabric for the front of the potholder (as shown in the potholder at the top of the photo.)

 To make the Pot Holder, you will need:

 - Fabric A- This can be a quilt block approximately 7” unfinished size (see materials and instructions below.)
 Or, for a really quick project, skip making the block and just substitute a piece of fabric which is 7 1/4” square

 - Fabric B- 7 1/4” square for lining fabric (this will never show, so use whatever scrap you have on hand)

 - Fabric C- 7 1/4” x 10 1/2”- this will be your other main fabric

 - Fabric D- 7 1/4” x 10 1/2” – this will be the back of the potholder

 - 2 3/4” x 44” for binding (if using fat quarters, just piece a couple of strips together to get enough length)